datawire/ambassador-docs/docs/cloud/latest/subscriptions/howtos/manage-my-subscriptions.md

 ---
 # Manage my subscriptions

 Ambassador Labs provides a variety of different subscription options depending on your needs.
-Whether you're working with a small team with a few developers or a company with a large number of services and active namespaces, Ambassador Labs has flexible subscription options for you to chose from.
+Whether you're working with a small team with a few developers or a company with a large number of services, Ambassador Labs has flexible subscription options for you to chose from.

 ## Check or upgrade your subscription